2025 Financials

 REEF has a proven track record of achieving our mission and making a difference for our oceans.
 REEF’s focus is to develop strong programming to engage and inspire the public through citizen science, education, and partnering with the scientific community to achieve a healthier ocean.

-REEF has an exceptional ‘Give with Confidence’ rating on Charity Navigator, joining the less than 1% of charities with a perfect score for fulfilling our mission in a fiscally-responsible way while adhering to good governance and other best practices.
+REEF has an exceptional ‘Give with Confidence’ rating and Four Stars on Charity Navigator, joining the less than 1% of charities with a perfect score for fulfilling our mission in a fiscally-responsible way while adhering to good governance and other best practices.
 In addition, REEF has been awarded the Platinum Seal of Transparency by GuideStar.
 These ratings mean your donation goes directly to making a difference for our oceans.
 REEF also has been consistently recognized as a Top-Rated Non-profit by GreatNonprofits each year and is an approved nonprofit partner in the1% for the Planet network.

 Principles and Practices for Nonprofit Excellence